Gain the skills for success in the Animal Husbandry Industry

 It is an "experiential based" learning program; designed to get you involved with a variety of industry professionals, while exploring the nature and scope of this field.

 You can direct your studies to your current area of expertise, or choose a new direction for yourself.
-You can also make your diploma as focused or as broad as you need it to be.
+You can also make your studies as focused or as broad as you need it to be.

 Working with Animals